In this post you will learn...

 Same design options |

-Single-hung windows are a popular choice for one main reason: cost.
-They are cheaper than double-hung windows; in fact, according to Sven Kramer of Stanek Windows by Great Day Improvements, LLC, single-hung windows can cost 10-20% less than their double-hung competitor.
-While this may not seem like a great difference when replacing one or two windows, homeowners in need of a dozen windows will find the cost difference quickly adds up.
+While this may not seem like a significant difference when replacing one or two windows, homeowners needing a dozen windows will find the cost difference quickly adds up.
 Those on a tight budget might turn to single-hung windows to save on initial costs.

-Additionally, single-hung windows make cleaning difficult, particularly for those with homes built off of the ground or on floors higher than ground level.
+Additionally, single-hung windows make cleaning difficult, particularly for homes built off the ground or on floors higher than ground level.
 Since the top sash is not operable, homeowners can only clean the outside of the upper sash by accessing it from the outside of the home.
-For many homeowners this requires hiring a window cleaning company multiple times per year for those difficult-to-reach windows.
+For many homeowners, this requires hiring a window cleaning company multiple times yearly for those difficult-to-reach windows.
+Though the cost of the single-hung window is lower up front, the costs over time associated with ventilation and cleaning can run much higher than those for double-hung windows.

 Double-hung windows differ from single-hung in that they offer the homeowner the ability to open each sash, rather than just the bottom sash.
 This allows for better air flow and ventilation.
+They are designed for flexibility and ease of use.

 You May Also Be Interested In: